jackdbd/calderone/packages/firestore-utils/api-docs/firestore-utils.deletealldocsincollection.md

 ## deleteAllDocsInCollection variable

-Delete all documents in a Firestore collection.
+Deletes all documents in a Firestore collection.

 This function could be improved to delete batches of `batchSize`<!-- -->.
-See link. https://firebase.google.com/docs/firestore/manage-data/delete-data\#node.js\_2
+See [Delete Collections](https://firebase.google.com/docs/firestore/manage-data/delete-data#node.js_2)<!-- -->.

 <b>Signature:</b>